chiendangmr/Web/src/HD.Web.Delay/wwwroot/lib/video.js/docs/guides/languages.md

 ### File Naming

-Translations are found in the `lang/` directory.
+Translations are always found in the `lang/` directory.

-Each file's name should be the [standard language code][lang-codes] that is most appropriate, with a `.json` extension.
-For example, "es.json" for Spanish or "zh-CN.json" for simplified Chinese.
+Each file's name should be the [standard language code][lang-codes] that is most appropriate.
+For example, "es" for Spanish or "zh-CN" for Chinese.

+Finally, each file's extension is always `.json`.

 ### Updating an Existing Translation

-If there is a [missing translation](/docs/translations-needed.md), mistake, or room for improvement in an existing translation, don't hesitate to open a pull request!
+If there is a [missing translation](../translations-needed.md), mistake, or room for improvement in an existing translation, don't hesitate to open a pull request!

 1. Edit the relevant JSON file and make the necessary changes.
 1. Verify the language compiles by running `grunt dist`.
 1. Verify the translation appears properly in the player UI.
-1. Run `grunt check-translations` to update the [missing translation document](/docs/translations-needed.md).
+1. Run `grunt check-translations` to update the [missing translation document](../translations-needed.md).
 1. Commit and open a pull request on GitHub.

 ### Writing a New Translation